bkuhn/talks/ELC-2015/pristine-example.markdown

 + Just tell the user what they have to go buy for the install to work.

+# Summary

++ The GPL requires that the users can replace the copylefted binaries in your embedded product with binaries they build.

++ The host system matters; just tell everyone what host system you use.
+  (&amp; don't be ashamed at how old it is.)

++ Explain details of the toolchain used.
+Including it would be nice, but ensure its compliance too.

++ Have a colleague not working on the project test the build and installation.

 # More Info / Talk License

 <img align="right" src="cc-by-sa-4-0_88x31.png" />